 No 5 – This is an Annabel Langrish oil entitled “One Thorn – Carrowkeel.
 Carrowkeel is an ancient place on the Bricklieves, north of Boyle on the Sligo road where the dead of 4000 years ago were buried.
 Annabel was one of my favourite local artists.
 Looking closely at the painting you can detect Annabel’s unique style in this genre.
 She used to live in an old farmhouse at Corrigeenroe at the north end of Loch Ce but she moved down to the artist’s paradise of Schull in West Cork some years ago.
 Again I bought this in about 2008 at the Boyle Arts Festival.

 No 6 – Another Annabel Langrish oil entitled “Lough Meelagh 1”.
 Lough Meelagh is a beautiful lake between the villages of Ballyfarnon and Keadue in Roscommon.
 The area is renowned for its wildlife.
 Recently the old castle on its banks was restored and is known as Kilronan Castle.
 Before restoration Helen and myself used to walk its grounds and peer into its cellars.
 Paddy Daly, renowned publican of Boyle, now unfortunately dead along with most of my acquaintances, used to talk of its owner living there in reduced circumstances.
 Not a pot to piss in but a towering ruin over his head.
 The fate of quite a few Ascendency people.
 John McGahern in his writing often spoke of this sad cohort.
 I bought this in 2008 at the Boyle Arts Festival.
-It was in a collection of three but by the time I viewed this piece had been bought.
-I managed to track the purchaser down offered him gelt which as a good Celt could not turn down and ownership changed hands.
+It was in a collection of three but by the time I viewed, this piece had been bought.
+I managed to track the purchaser down offered him gelt which as a good Celt he could not turn down and ownership changed hands.

 No 7 – Yet another BAF purchase from Annabel Langrish’s local countryside oil genre entitled “Guardian Stone” bought in 2008.
 It looks like the fallen standing stone in Thomas Crummy’s field in Tinnacarra just down the hill from the portal tomb across the railway line.
 These standing stones have stood as ancient markers for thousands of years but it seems recently as though their useful lives are over.

 No 8 – This is a still life in gouache and watercolour by Christopher Hope from Shrewsbury entitled “Bread, Cheese and Wine”.
 What more do you want?
-I bought it years ago whilst driving through the village of Church Stretton one Saturday morning and noticing a sign saying “Art Sale”.
+I bought it years ago whilst driving through the village of Church Stretton in Shropshire one Saturday morning and noticing a sign saying “Art Sale”.
 I love the colours and the bread and cheese look as fresh now as on that morning 35 years ago.
 The wine is sufficiently aged by now, a Chianti by the look of it.
 It hung above my desk for years until recent rhythms moved it.
-One of my favourites.
+It is one of my favourites.